 An hour's drive out of the city you'll find North Shore.
-Sleepy and more traditional, this area is also home to some of the legendary surfing beaches in Hawaii - great fun to watch, even if the towering breakers persuade you to stay on the beach rather than brave the surf!
-Three nights would be the minimum to take in the island highlights of this state capital.
+Sleepy and more traditional, this area is also home to some of the legendary surfing beaches in Hawaii which must be seen to be believed.
+Three nights would be the recommended minimum to take in the highlights of this 50th state capital.

 Mauna Kea, a dormant volcano and highest point in the state of Hawaii, offers the most incredible stargazing.
 The Kona coast, settled over a thousand years ago, is full of archaeological sites and the place where Captain James Cook died.

-Molokai island is the place to visit if you’re looking for unspoilt paradise and a taste of authentic, historical Hawaii.
-Visit the town of Kaunakakai and you’ll feel like you’re stepping back in time, perfect for switching off and immersing yourself in the Hawaiian way of life.
-Molokai is also home to the beautiful Papohaku beach, one of the largest white sand beaches in Hawaii.
+Molokai is unspoilt, authentic Hawaii.
+Visit the town of Kaunakakai and step back in time, perfect for switching off and immersing yourself in the Hawaiian way of life.
+Soak up the sunshine on Papohaku beach, one of the largest white sand beaches in Hawaii.

-The island of Lanai doesn’t have a single traffic light on the island, doesn’t that sound like paradise?
-With a rich history and uncrowded beaches, Lanai is virtually untouched.
-Take a day trip or stay for longer to really escape.
+The island of Lanai doesn’t have a single traffic light and feels more like northern Wisconsin than Hawaii!
+With a fascinating history and uncrowded beaches, Lanai is virtually untouched.
+Take a day trip or escape for longer.